SvenMichels/SvenMichels/README.md

 - 🤝 Looking to collaborate with other devs, creatives, and curious minds
 - 📫 Reach me anytime at: Sven.Michels@hotmail.com
 - 😄 Pronouns: He/him (or just "Code Whisperer")
 - ⚡ Fun fact: I once debugged a bug before coffee... never again.
-Also: **Never stop Learing** – on purpose 😄
+Also: **Never stop Learning** – on purpose 😄

 ---